Allow per-user outbound gateways

-An outbound relay is a mail server other than the Google Apps mail servers that delivers outgoing mail for a user in your domain.
+A per-user outbound gateway is a mail server other than the Google Apps mail servers that delivers outgoing mail for a user in your domain.

 Gmail offers users the option to associate additional email addresses with their accounts, to create custom From addresses.
 (Learn more about how the user does it.)
 For example, firstname.lastname@example.org might also have an email account email@example.com.
 When the user sends or responds to a message from Gmail, he or she wants to be able to choose which email address appears in the From field.

 By default, the Google Apps mail servers deliver the user's outgoing messages regardless of which email address he or she chooses to send from.
 However, the user might want the mail server for partnerdomain.com to deliver any message that uses the address firstname.lastname@example.org.
-In this situation, the user wants to use the partnerdomain.com mail server as an outbound relay.What is the difference between an outbound relay and an outbound gateway?
+In this situation, the user wants to use the partnerdomain.com mail server as an outbound gateway.Why would a user use an outbound gateway?

-Learn more about how the user configures an outbound relay.
-The user has the option only if you allow the option from the Google Apps Control Panel, as described below.
+Learn more about how the user configures an outbound gateway.
+The user has the option only if you allow the option from the Google Admin console, as described below.

-Messages delivered using an outbound relay do not flow through any outbound gateway specified for your domain.
-If you need to ensure that all outgoing mail from your users passes through the outbound gateway, disable users' option to specify an outbound relay.
+Messages delivered using an outbound gateway do not flow through any outbound gateway specified for your domain.
+If you need to ensure that all outgoing mail from your users passes through the outbound gateway, disable users' option to specify an outbound gateway.

-How do I allow or disallow users to use an outbound relay?
+How do I allow or disallow users to use an outbound gateway?

-By default, users cannot use an outbound relay; the Google Apps mail servers deliver all outgoing mail, including mail that uses alternate From addresses.
+By default, users cannot use an outbound gateway; the Google Apps mail servers deliver all outgoing mail, including mail that uses alternate From addresses.

-To allow users to use an outbound relay:
+To allow users to use an outbound gateway:

-- In the Outbound relay section, select Allow users to send mail through an external SMTP when configuring a "from" address hosted outside your domain.
+- In the Allow per-user outbound gateways section, select Allow users to send mail through an external SMTP server when configuring a "from" address hosted outside your email domains.

 When this check box is selected, users who associate additional email addresses with their accounts have the option to enter connection information for an alternate SMTP server.
 (Learn more about the required steps for the user.)
 When the check box is not selected, users cannot specify an SMTP server for the additional address.